Why is Portland focusing on enforcing speeds on specific streets?

-Is speeding really dangerous?
+Is speeding dangerous?

-Do Fixed Speed Cameras really make roads safer?
+Do Speed Safety Cameras make streets safer?

-Is this program just setting up “speed traps”?
+Is this program setting up “speed traps?"

-Is this a tool to fix city budget issues?
+Are speed safety cameras a tool to fix city budget issues?

-The purpose of fixed speed safety cameras is behavior change, not revenue generation.
-The City of Portland will pilot safety cameras on 4 corridors where speeding is resulting in higher rates of serious injuries and deaths.
-Experience from other communities show that fixed speed safety cameras result in drivers quickly changing their behavior.
-Seattle’s fixed speed safety camera system saw a 64% drop in the average number of citations per day after two years.
-Over 2/3 of the traffic fine revenue collected by the program will go to the State of Oregon’s Criminal Fine Account.
-The statue authorizing Portland to pilot fixed speed safety cameras directs that any amount paid to the City of Portland as a result of this program may be used only for operating and maintaining the fixed photo radar units and for improving traffic safety for all modes.
+More than two-thirds of the traffic fine revenue collected by Portland's speed safety camera program will go to the State of Oregon’s Criminal Fine Account.
+The statute authorizing Portland to pilot fixed speed safety cameras directs that any amount paid to the City of Portland as a result of this program must pay for operating and maintaining the cameras and for improving traffic safety for all modes.